Metropolitan Opera House (Philadelphia)

-The Metropolitan Opera House is a historic opera house located in Philadelphia, Pennsylvania.
-It has been used for many different purposes over its history.
-Now known as The Met, the theatre reopened in December 2018, after a complete renovation, as a concert venue.
-It is managed by Live Nation Philadelphia.
+The Metropolitan Opera House (opened as Philadelphia Opera House; today, informally, The Met) is a historic opera house in Philadelphia, Pennsylvania.
+Opened in 1908, it has been used for many purposes; since December 2018, it has been a pop concert venue managed by Live Nation Philadelphia.

-Built over the course of just a few months in 1908, it was the ninth opera house built by impresario Oscar Hammerstein I. It was initially the home of Hammerstein's Philadelphia Opera Company, and called the "Philadelphia Opera House".
-Hammerstein sold the house to the Metropolitan Opera of New York City in 1910, when it was renamed.
-The Met used the theatre through 1920, after which various opera companies used the house through 1934.
+Built in 1908, it was the ninth opera house built by impresario Oscar Hammerstein I and was initially the home of Hammerstein's Philadelphia Opera Company.
+In 1910, Hammerstein sold the building to the Metropolitan Opera of New York City, who renamed it.
+The Met used the building through the 1920s, after which it changed hands again and various other opera companies used it through 1934.

-For over five more decades it remained in constant use in turn as a movie theater, a ballroom, a sports venue, mechanic training center, and a church.
-The building then fell into serious disrepair and was unused and vacant from 1988 until 1995, when it became the "Holy Ghost Headquarters Revival Center at the Met".
-The church stabilized much of the building, eventually paving the way for the latest renovation of the opera house in 2017–2018.
+For eight decades, it remained in constant use, though its use changed from opera house to movie theater, to a ballroom, a sports venue, a mechanic training center, and a church.
+In 1988, the building was in serious disrepair and fell into disuse.
+In 1995, it became the "Holy Ghost Headquarters Revival Center at the Met".
+The church stabilized much of the building, eventually paving the way for the renovation of the facility in 2017–2018.

-The opera house has been included in the National Register of Historic Places since 1972.
+The opera house was added to the National Register of Historic Places in 1972.